ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/reference-architecture-Oracle-DR-across-region.md

 {{site.data.keyword.attribute-definition-list}}

 # Oracle Database Disaster Recovery on IBM PowerVS Cross Region

 {: #Oracle-dr-ibm-pvs}
 {: toc-content-type="reference-architecture"}
 {: toc-use-case="cloud"}
 {: toc-version="1.0"}

 ## Architecture diagram

 {: #architecture-diagram}

 The reference architecture covers a solution overview and details on how to design an Oracle Disaster recovery deployable architecture on IBM Power Virtual Server environment.

+This reference architecture assumes that there are more non-Oracle Database x86 workloads that are hosted in the IBM Cloud VPC environment.
+The key components outlined here are required for an Oracle Database deployment on Power Virtual Server and x86 workloads on VPC in two IBM regions.

 The following figure describes an architecture approach for deploying a disaster recovery solution for Oracle Database across IBM PowerVS regions.

 ![Oracle Disaster Recovery Solution options across two IBM Power Virtual Server environment regions](image/pvs-on-ibm-pvs-across-ibm.drawio.svg){: caption="Figure 1.
 Oracle Disaster Recovery Solution" caption-side="bottom"}

-This reference architecture assumes that there are more non-Oracle Database x86 workloads that are hosted in the IBM Cloud VPC environment.
-The key components are outlined that are required for an Oracle Database deployment on Power Virtual Server and x86 workloads that are deployed on VPC in two regions.

 ### Deploying environments in this reference architecture

 {: #environments-deployed}

 - VPC environment

   - Edge VPC cluster: Hosts security components, firewall, and other edge services that are essential for a secure environment.
   - Management VPC cluster: Hosts all the management tool stacks that are needed to manage VPC and PowerVS environments.
   - Workload VPC cluster: The location where the IBM VPC virtual server instance (VSI) workloads are hosted(includes x86 workloads).